isc-projects/kea/doc/sphinx/arm/hooks-user-chk.rst

 -  To serve as a demonstration of various capabilities possible using the hooks interface.

+This library is part of the Kea open source and is available to all users.

 Once loaded, the library allows the separation of incoming requests into known and unknown clients.
 For known clients, packets are processed